bellom/postApp/README.md

-# PostApp
+# PostApp Features
 ##Initial Setup
 * Add Landing Page
-* Add Campgrounds Page that lists all campgrounds
+* Add Item Page that lists all items

-Each Campground has:
+Each Item has:
    * Name
    * Image